imagekit-developer/imagekit-ruby/README.md

 ## Versioning

 This package follows [SemVer](https://semver.org/spec/v2.0.0.html) conventions.
-As the library is in initial development and has a major version of `0`, APIs may change at any time.

 This package considers improvements to the (non-runtime) `*.rbi` and `*.rbs` type definitions to be non-breaking changes.